HSalat/pop-dens-elec-clustering-method/README.md

 - `S3_File.csv` - Supplementary data given with the article containing a sample time series at active antenna sites level (1298 active sites out of 1666) for January 2013.
 It can be used to test the clustering methods.

 Data not provided:
-- Localisation of the antenna sites.
+- Localisation of the antenna sites (access restricted).
-- Full call details records for the year 2013 in Senegal.
+- Full call details records for the year 2013 in Senegal (access restricted).
+- Nighttime lights intensity data should be downloaded from NOAA directly: https://ngdc.noaa.gov/eog/dmsp/downloadV4composites.html .

 ## Files